dgatf/msrc/README.md

 # Remark: This is the new version for the RP2040 board #

-For previous versions see branch [legacy-arduino](https://github.com/dgatf/msrc/tree/legacy-arduino)
+For previous versions see branch [legacy_arduino](https://github.com/dgatf/msrc/tree/legacy_arduino)

-- More powerful board for less price: Cortex M0+ 32bits, 133MHz, 2MB RAM, 256kB, 3xUARTS, 2xI2C, PIO
+- More powerful board for less price: Cortex M0+ 32bits, 133MHz, 2MB flash, 256kB RAM, 3xUARTS, 2xI2C, PIO
 - Same board for all configurations
 - Easier to upload firmware: drag and drop
 - Config through USB